QuakeCon: 2003–2009

 At QuakeCon 2007, Aaron "Alric" Ferguson continued in the role of executive director for this event, which sported a 5x increase in vendor space (25,000 sq ft) over the 2006 event, 7000 sqft. total event space, and the return of the popular "Quick Draw" tournaments for all general attendees.
 The second public beta of Enemy Territory: Quake Wars was released to BYOC attendees on the first day of the event.
 There were just two featured tournaments, both with $50,000 purses, and both sponsored by NVIDIA: ET:QW, and the new Quad Damage Tournament, which combined all four Quake games into one competition.
 The event was also highlighted by a slew of major announcements, including id Software's new intellectual property RAGE, a sneak peek at the "id Tech 5" engine, a February 10, 2007, release date for ET:QW, updates on the new Return to Castle Wolfenstein game title and major motion picture, the revelation that old id Software titles were to be made available via Steam, the upcoming debuts of Quake Arena Arcade, Quake Zero (now officially named Quake Live), and Quake Arena DS, also—in an unprecedented move—the announcement of the dates and venue for the next QuakeCon before the current year's event was even finished.

 QuakeCon 2008 marked the debut of the first-ever Quake Live 1v1 and CTF tournaments. (sponsored by Intel) As well as the Activision Enemy Territory: QUAKE Wars Team Championships (featuring competitions on both PC and for the first time on Xbox 360), The Alienware Quick-Draw Challenge, and the QuakeCon Ultimate Power Up.

 QuakeCon 2009 returned to the Gaylord Texan Resort Hotel and Convention Center.
 Like the year before, Quakecon 2009 had both 1v1 and CTF tournaments for Quake Live.
 The notable difference with this year's tournaments was two separate 1v1 competitions, one for only pro players, and the other was open to everyone else.
 This was a much appreciated feature from the community because there was no longer as many blow out games in the tournament.
 Marcus "djWHEAT" Graham (one of the commentators for this year's tournaments) also expressed his opinions to John Carmack from the shout casting booth saying that the separation "alleviates any hesitation or frustration" for amateur players that want a chance to compete.
 Quakecon 2009 was also the first Quakecon to have the shoutcasters on stage during the grand finals.

 2010–present

 QuakeCon 2010–2016 returned to Hilton Anatole.
 The 2012 event was the first year to ever fill BYOC on Friday.
 This year marked the first year for several Executive Staff including a new executive director of Michael "TnT_Trash" Wolf.
 Also Oculus Rift showcase.

 QuakeCon 2017–2019 took place at the Gaylord Texan Convention Center in Texas, as did the 2023 event.
 QuakeCon 2024 took place at the same location on August 8–11, as did the 2025 event on August 7–10.

 Past events

 Past results and records in Duel Tournaments

-Rapha is the winningest player at QuakeCon.
+Rapha has won the most events at QuakeCon.